-Purander Das, PA (New York)
+Purandar and Kuntala Das, PA (New York)

 Purandar is founder and managing partner at Landmark Banyan, a private equity Fund based in New York, and former vice chairman of investment banking at Merrill Lynch, where he focused on corporate finance and investment banking for 20 years.
 Since 2000, he has invested in or financed numerous Indian and U.S.-based companies.
 Mr. Das is president of the E.S.P.
 Das Educational Foundation and a former trustee at Brown University.

-Mark Fuller, AB ’75, MBA ’78, JD ’79 (Cambridge, MA)
+Mark Fuller, AB ’75, MBA ’78, JD ’79 and Jo Froman (Cambridge, MA)

-is the Chairman and Chief Executive Officer of the Monitor Group, a firm he co-founded in 1983.
+Mark is the Chairman and Chief Executive Officer of the Monitor Group, a firm he co-founded in 1983.
 The Group currently competes in three different businesses: general management consulting, principal investing, and information services, including research and software solutions.
 He formerly served as an Assistant Professor of Business Administration at the Harvard Business School, where he taught courses in strategy formulation and implementation, as well as industry and competitive analysis.
 Mr. Fuller graduated from Harvard College where he received a BA degree in history with High Honors and was a member of Phi Beta Kappa.
 He later received an MBA from Harvard Business School and a JD from Harvard Law School with Honors.

 Vikram Gandhi, MBA ’89, ExEd ’00 (New York)

 Mala Gaonkar Haarmann, AB’91, MBA ’96 (London)

 Mala is a partner and managing director at $6 billion private investment partnership fund that consists of three equity hedge funds.
 She oversees the fund’s media, technology, and telecommunications investment portfolio.
 Ms. Gaonkar Haarmann is also a Kauffman Fellow through the Center for Venture Education.
 A graduate of Harvard College and Harvard Business School, she and her husband, Oliver Haarmann, have been longtime supporters of the University, where they have established the Global Health Effectiveness Research Fund, researching best practices in the delivery of high quality yet cost-effective medical care in areas where there are few options today.
 They also support a variety of public health initiatives in India and Africa.